 USC Provost’s Undergraduate Research Fellowships

 A limited number of fellowships are available for undergraduate research each academic year.
-Undergraduate students receive a stipend of $3,000.
+Undergraduate students receive a stipend of $1,000 (fall and spring) or $3,000 (summer).
 Learn more >

 Gateway Scholars Program

-Funded by the US Department of Education, the McNair/Gateway Scholars Program prepares low-income, first-generation college students and under- represented minorities for advanced graduate studies and research.
+Funded by the U.S. Department of Education, the Gateway Scholars Program prepares low-income, first-generation college students and under-represented minorities for advanced graduate studies and research.
 Learn more >

 “I chose USC because the opportunities for students, inside and outside of the classroom, are second to none.”

 Our General Education program will introduce you to the breadth of knowledge necessary to be a well-educated person in the 21st century.
 Courses range from the arts and letters to science and its principles.
 Many students develop passions for, and go on to major or minor in, subjects outside their “comfort zones.”
-This openness to new ideas often yields startling new insights and opens up new paths of inquiry.
+This openness to new ideas often yields startling new insights and discoveries.

 For more information, please refer to USC Dornsife’s General Education page.